ABOUT THE MAGAZINE

 Put A Egg On It is looking for writing, photography and drawings by people who love food.
 We’re interested in essays and art that document the culture and community surrounding eating and cooking; work that explores the historic, artistic and metaphysical qualities of food.
 We’re looking for personal stories – not journalism.
 You don’t need to be a “food writer” or a “food photographer.”
 Everyone eats!

 For essay proposals, please write a short abstract, at least 250 words, and email to email@example.com.

 We’re also always looking for proposals for these regular features:

-Illustrators and photographers should send links to their portfolios; Writers should email a PDF or link to samples along with their proposal to: email@example.com
+Illustrators and photographers should send links to their portfolios or submit jpegs of an already completed (unpublished) project; Writers should email a PDF or link to samples along with their proposal to: firstname.lastname@example.org

 Please note: Put A Egg On It does not do product or restaurant reviews.

 Orders are processed and mailed between 4 and 7 days after order.
 If an item doesn't arrive, a refund or a replacement item is offered only after 30 days from mailing.
 If you have an issue, please email email@example.com